-ENGL 360 Advanced Writing for Professional Fields (3 credits)
+Advanced Writing for Professional Fields ENGL 360

 This course, intended for students majoring in English or Education, prepares students to write and present papers related to their fields of study.
 It includes individual and/or group preparation of reports, term papers, multimedia presentations, and other specialized forms of writing.
 This course is equivalent to ENGL 350 and is offered in fall semesters.
 Prerequisite: ENGL 204.